cmuth001/file-upload-to-s3-save-in-redshift/README.md

 # file-upload-to-s3-save-in-redshift

-In this tutorial I will explain how to upload a CSV file into S3 bucket, trigger lambda function extract the CSV file from S3 and copy all the unique values in Apache Redshift cluster.
+In this tutorial I will explain how to upload a CSV file into S3 bucket, trigger lambda function  which extract the CSV file from S3 and copy all the unique values in Apache Redshift cluster.

 I will split this tutorial into three sections: